PovertyAction/guides/CleaningGuide/04 Data Aggregation and Outcome Creation/05 Sort, by, bysort, and egen.md

 ````
 sysuse bplong, clear
 **Notice that gender-patient does not uniquely idenitfy our observations
 sort sex patient
 *Flag the row numbers where Stata sorted the "before" observations for each person
 gen flag_before1 = _n if when == 1
 *Do the exact same sort as above
 sort sex patient
 *Again flag the row numbers where Stata sorted the "before" observations for each person this time
 gen flag_before2 = _n if when == 1
-*Notice that the two flag_before variables are not always equal (i.e. the "before" observation ended up in a different place even though we did the same sort twice)
+/* Notice that the two flag_before variables are not always equal i.e. the "before" observation
+ended up in a different place even though we did the same sort twice */
 ````
 5. You have two options to make sure your sorts are consistent
 	a.
 Use the option `stable` to make sure Stata uses the same randomization every time